 In order to secure an applicant's signature on either the Application Registration form or the Application Summary, the FEP may conduct a home visit as a reasonable accommodation.
-(See 1.3.2) When a home visit is required, the FEP must document the date of the home visit on CARES screen CMCC.
+(See 1.3.2) When a home visit is required, the FEP must document the date of the home visit in case comments.